 - Zoom H6.
 6-track audio recorder with 24 bit, 96K capability.

 - Zoom Q4n.
 Exceptional video & audio, yet still convenient to use.

 Using a Recorder

-Similarly, in preparation for a concert, we might record and evaluate a practice performance; ensemble members might even share such recordings via an online workspace.
+Similarly, in preparation for a concert or an audition, we might record and evaluate a practice performance; ensemble members might even share such recordings via an online workspace.

 © 2009 Gerald Klickstein